tc39/notes/es7/2016-09/sept-29.md

 YK: Generally, we should be able to make changes, but we should also be able to weigh existing users vs rational arguments

-BF: JSDoc, etc use the @sigil to document something about the following declaration.
+BFS: JSDoc, etc use the @sigil to document something about the following declaration.
 If it also represents private state, I would find it confusing personally.

 JHD: But doc comments are entirely different from runtime decorator semantics